ChainSafe/forest/docs/README.md

 ### CI Checks

-These commands are recommended to run before commiting code.
+These commands are recommended to run before committing code.
 They are run as checks in CI.

 ```
 yarn spellcheck # Checks spelling